softbusinesss/crewai-gmail-automation/README.md

 4. ✏️ Generate draft responses for important emails
 5. 🔔 Send Slack notifications for high-priority items
 6. 🗑️ Clean up low-priority emails based on age

-## 📊 Output

-The application generates detailed reports in the `output` directory:
-- `categorization_report.txt`: Details about each email's category and priority
-- `organization_report.txt`: Actions taken to organize emails
-- `response_report.txt`: Draft responses created
-- `notification_report.txt`: Slack notifications sent
-- `cleanup_report.txt`: Emails deleted and preserved
+7. 🧹 Empty the trash to free up storage space

 ## 🌟 Special Features

+- **📅 Smart Deletion Rules**:
+  - Promotions older than 2 days are automatically deleted
+  - Newsletters older than 7 days (unless HIGH priority) are deleted
-- **📅 Date-Based Cleanup**: Emails are only deleted if they meet age thresholds based on category
+  - Shutterfly emails are always deleted regardless of age
+  - Receipts and important documents are archived instead of deleted

-- **🎬 YouTube Protection**: All YouTube-related emails are preserved regardless of age (am a YouTube partner, so this is important to me)
+- **🎬 YouTube Protection**: All YouTube-related emails are preserved and marked as READ_ONLY (you'll respond directly on YouTube)

 - **✍️ Smart Response Generation**: Responses are tailored to the email context and include proper formatting

 - **💡 Creative Slack Notifications**: Fun, attention-grabbing notifications for important emails

+- **🧵 Thread Handling**: Properly tracks and manages email threads to maintain conversation context

 ## 👥 Contributing